 Research Aim: This research will reflect on the potential use of a school classroom to promote multicultural literature for children.
 Since a classroom is filled with children of different cultural backgrounds, it becomes easier to introduce multicultural literature to children.
 The difficulties and the advantages to society in the incorporation of multicultural literature in classrooms are discussed.

-As a student of literature looking to get good grades, it is essential to develop new ideas and experiment on existing literature theories – i.e., to add value and interest in the topic of your research.
+As literature looking to get good grades, it is essential to develop new ideas and experiment on existing literature theories – i.e., to add value and interest in your research topic.

-Keeping our advice in mind while developing a research topic will allow you to pick one of the best literature dissertation topics that not only fulfil your requirement of writing a research paper but also adds to the body of knowledge.
+Keeping our advice in mind while developing a research topic will allow you to pick one of the best literature dissertation topics that fulfil your requirement of writing a research paper and adds to the body of knowledge.

-Remember- dissertation topics need to be unique, solve an identified problem, be logical, and can also be practically implemented.
-Take a look at some of our sample literature dissertation topics to get an idea for your own dissertation.
+Remember- dissertation topics need to be unique, solve an identified problem, be logical, and be practically implemented.
+Please look at some of our sample literature dissertation topics to get an idea for your own dissertation.

-Introduction: This chapter includes project rationale, research background, key research aims and objectives, and the research problems to be addressed.
+Introduction: This chapter includes project rationale, research background, key research aims and objectives, and the research problems.
 An outline of the structure of a dissertation can also be added to this chapter.

-Literature Review: This chapter presents relevant theories and frameworks by analysing published and unpublished literature available on the chosen research topic, in light of research questions to be addressed.
-The purpose is to highlight and discuss the relative weaknesses and strengths of the selected research area whilst identifying any research gaps.
-Break down of the topic, and key terms can have a positive impact on your dissertation and your tutor.
+Literature Review: This chapter presents relevant theories and frameworks by analysing published and unpublished literature available on the chosen research topic to address research questions.
+The purpose is to highlight and discuss the selected research area's relative weaknesses and strengths whilst identifying any research gaps.
+Break down the topic, and key terms can positively impact your dissertation and your tutor.

 Findings and Analysis: Findings of the research are analysed in detail under the Findings and Analysis chapter.
 All key findings/results are outlined in this chapter without interpreting the data or drawing any conclusions.
 It can be useful to include graphs, charts and tables to this chapter to identify meaningful trends and relationships.